 - Newspapers Greek current affairs are covered in the daily English-language edition of Kathimerini (www.ekathimerini.com) within the New York Times International Edition.

-- DVDs Greece is region code 2 if buying DVDs to watch back home.
+- DVDs Greece is region code 2 for DVDs.

-In cities, debit and credit cards are accepted but in out-of-the-way locations you'll need cash.
-Most towns have ATMs but they're often out of order.
+Debit and credit cards are accepted in cities, but elsewhere it's handy to have cash.
+Most towns have ATMs, but they may be out of order.

 Automated foreign-exchange machines are common in major tourist areas.
 They take all major European currencies, Australian and US dollars and Japanese yen, and are useful in an emergency, although they charge a hefty commission.

-Note that Greek shopkeepers and small-business owners have a perennial problem with having small change.
+Note that Greek shopkeepers and small-business owners sometimes don't have small change.
 When buying small items it is better to tender coins or small-denomination notes.

 The main credit cards are MasterCard and Visa, both of which are widely accepted.
 They can also be used as cash cards to draw cash from the ATMs of affiliated Greek banks.
-Daily withdrawal limits are set by the issuing bank and are given in local currency only.
+Daily withdrawal limits are set by the issuing bank and are given in local currency only (though you may be given the opportunity to accept or decline a fixed exchange rate of your home currency).

 For current exchange rates see www.xe.com.

 Opening hours vary throughout the year.
-We've provided high-season opening hours; hours decrease significantly in the shoulder and low seasons, when many places shut completely.
+The following are high-season hours; hours decrease significantly for shoulder and low seasons, and some places close completely.
+In tourist locations, some shops stay open longer year round.

 Banks 8.30am–2.30pm Monday to Thursday, 8am–2pm Friday